Please use another Browser

 In the visual arts, we initiate and realize projects around contemporary art.
 We seek subjects and artistic positions that address challenges in society today and explore emerging future issues.
 The projects are initiated in collaboration with artists and art institutions in Germany and beyond.
 Our particular focus here is on the creative process and collaborative exchanges with partners in the arts.
 Partnerships with world-renowned institutions are extremely important to us.
 The Siemens Photography Collection, for instance, has been housed in Munich's Pinakothek der Moderne since 2003.

-Engagement with arts and culture is through its own projects and interdisciplinary partnerships.
+Engagement with arts and culture is expressed through its own projects and interdisciplinary partnerships.
 Starting a corporate collection in the conventional sense is not a stated aim of the Siemens Arts Program.

 Libeskind’s ten-meter-tall and 15-ton matte-finished aluminum sculpture takes the form of a wing ("The Wings") and is part of a four-sculpture installation that was originally exhibited at the Expo in Milan.
 Now presented at the Siemens Headquarters in Munich, at the founding location in Berlin and at the largest Siemens location in Erlangen the sculptures symbolize an "Innovation Bridge" linking these milestone locations in the history of the company with the world.
 Especially impressive is the sculpture in the dark when the LED's integrated in the surface light up and playfully visualize - with its graphic animations - the topic of digitization.
 (June 2016 – April 2017)